 This is a simple step by step guide.
 In later blog posts, we will cover publishing, SEO, and other relevant information.

 ADDITIONAL ESSENTIAL POINTS

-You should always use excellent images; mediocre will not do!
-And in this world full of blogs a “that will do” article will definitely NOT DO!
+You should always use excellent images because mediocre will not do!
+Actually, in this world full of blogs a “that will do” article will definitely NOT DO!
 Use great images that evoke the feeling or emotion of the article.
 Pixabay has a range of great images for free.

 Learn from the Best

 Find bloggers and blogs you enjoy.
 How do they write?
 What style do they have?
 Mimic them.
 No, I didn’t say copy, I said mimic.
 How do you think they learned?
-They followed their mentors, emulated their style and then created their own.
+Well, they followed their mentors, emulated their style and then created their own.

 As you gain confidence writing, you will develop your style.
 I promise.
 It won’t always be this hard.

 And please, don’t be boring.
 There are so many boring posts out there.
 And you know which ones are the worst?
 The people that talk about themselves.
 Yes, a blog post is all about gaining an audience, but you gain an audience because you are writing about things they want to know, not because you are telling them how good you are [insert yawn].
 More importantly, prove how good you are by sharing valuable information and helping to solve your client’s problems.